-Learn about your health insurance benefits so that you understand what expenses will be covered.
+Learn about your health insurance benefits.
+This will help you understand what expenses will be covered.

-Continue doing at least some of your usual, daily activities.
-You will still have things like grocery shopping, laundry, and going through the mail to do on a daily or weekly basis.
+Keep doing at least some of your normal, daily activities.
+You will still have things such as grocery shopping, laundry, and going through the mail to do on a daily or weekly basis.
 Having some of these regular activities will help you cope and feel more in control.

 Take care of your family relationships.
 Your main focus is on the cancer.
 But it's important to also spend time as you normally would with your family, friends, and spouse.
 It's healthy to have fun together.
 Relieving stress and strengthening family relationships will allow you to cope better with your disease.

+Get support.
 Use support groups in your area, as well as national support groups and their resources.
 Find out about supportive services available at the hospital, such as social workers or meeting with other families.
 Don’t be afraid to ask for help.
 Each family's need for support is different.
 Friends and family members will often ask, "Is there anything I can do to help?"
-Consider saying "yes" to this question.
-Ask them to pick up your groceries, help with the laundry or housecleaning, pick up your children from their after school activities, or make dinner.
-Giving a friend or family member something to do will help them feel like they are contributing.
+Think about saying "yes" to this question.
+Ask them to pick up your groceries, help with the laundry or housecleaning, pick up your children from their after- school activities, or make dinner.
+Giving a friend or family member something to do will help them feel like they are helping.

 Share what you have learned.
-You will have important knowledge and skills that you learn as you experience your illness.
+You will have important knowledge and skills that you learn as you go through your illness.
 You could help others and their families by sharing your experiences in a support group or other setting.

-The following is a list of suggestions for patients, parents, and siblings that may help each person cope with his or her feelings, depending on the age of the child with cancer and the age of the siblings:
+Below is a list of things parents or caregivers can do for a child with cancer or their sibling.
+These may help a person cope with their feelings, depending on the age of the child with cancer and the age of the siblings:

-Infants and very young children (birth to 3 years old):
+Babies and very young children (birth to 3 years old)

 Distracting with toys or colorful objects